 We believe in one perfect and Holy God, existing eternally in three persons: Father, Son, and Holy Spirit.
 Each part of what we know as the Trinity has distinct personal attributes, but these do not divide the nature or essence of God's being.

 We believe that God has always existed and always will exist.
 God created and rules the universe and all that is in it.
-He is all-knowing and all-seeing, perfect in holiness and perfect in love.
+God is all-knowing and all-seeing, perfect in holiness and perfect in love.

 We believe that Jesus has eternally existed as the Son of God, co-equal with the Father and the Spirit.
 As a part of God's plan of redemption, Jesus became a man, born to a virgin named Mary, though He never ceased to be God.
 He lived without sin and ministered to the world, initiating a new covenant between God and humans.
 Just as sin came upon us through one man, Adam, so it is made right through one man, Jesus.
 Jesus, the lamb of God, chose to die on a cross as the last, best sacrifice--once and for all.
 He paid the penalty that should have been ours.
 On the third day he rose from the grave, was seen by many, and ascended into heaven where He serves as our High Priest, interceding to the Father on our behalf.
 He will one day come again to judge the world and to gather His children to Himself.
 He is the standard we are called to emulate in our lives.

 We believe that the Holy Spirit is co-equal with God the Father and God the Son.
 The Holy Spirit is at work in the world today as our comforter in times of need and the light of our path when we stray.
 The Holy Spirit conveys to us God's will and empowers us to live in obedience to it.